kapouer/bundledom/README.md

 --------

 * recursively concatenate scripts, styles and html in HTML imports
-* concatenate and minify scripts and stylesheets (which are also run through autoprefixer).
+* minify scripts and stylesheets
+* autoprefix stylesheets
 * bundle everything in one single js file, or split in js / css.
 * prepend or append additional scripts, styles, or imports
 * exclude by matching a url substring